P0301 Code: Cylinder 1 Misfire Detected

 |---|---|

-| Replace spark plug (cyl 1) | Plug is worn, fouled, cracked, or gap is incorrect |
+| Replace spark plug (cyl 1) | Plug is worn, fouled, cracked, or gapped wrong |

-| Repair oil/moisture intrusion | Oil in plug well or water intrusion causing intermittent misfire |
+| Fix oil / moisture intrusion | Oil in the plug well or water causing an intermittent misfire |

-| Service/replace fuel injector (cyl 1) | Injector restricted/failing or connector/wiring is faulty |
+| Service or replace fuel injector (cyl 1) | Injector is restricted/failing or its connector is faulty |

-| Repair vacuum leak / intake gasket | Lean trims or hissing/leak symptoms near intake |
+| Repair vacuum leak / intake gasket | Lean trims or a hiss/leak near the intake |

-| Mechanical repair | Compression is low or valve/timing issues are present |
+| Mechanical repair | Compression is low or there’s a valve/timing issue |

-P0301 Repair Cost Estimates
+💰P0301 Repair Cost Estimates

 | Repair | Estimated Cost |